 - The Foreign & Commonwealth Office (FCO) now advises against all non-essential travel worldwide.
-This advice took effect immediately on 17 March and applies initially for a period of 30 days.
+This advice applies indefinitely as of 6th April.

 - The COVID-19 pandemic has led to unprecedented international border closures and other restrictions.
 All countries may restrict travel without notice.